 Neuropathic pain conditions includes trigeminal neuralgia, burning mouth syndrome and other neuropathies of the face and mouth.
 Some patients develop neuropathies after a simple benign dental procedure, or a surgical procedure such as a tooth extraction or dental implant placement.

-Musculoskeletal pain includes all the conditions that affect the muscle and joints od the face and head, such as myofascial pain and TMJ pain.
+Musculoskeletal pain includes all the conditions that affect the muscle and joints od the face and head, such as myofascial pain, TMJ pain, arthritis, etc.